byu-cpe/ecen625/_pages/final_project.md

 2. Exploring, improving, or evaluating some aspect of HLS tools (open-source or commercial).
 3. Exploring, improving, or evaluating the growing space of DSL to HLS compilers.

-You can work alone, or in a group of 2.
-As a rule-of-thumb, the level of difficulty expected is: Number of people * level-of-difficulty-for-each-assignment * 2
+You can work alone, or in a group of two.

 ### Project Deliverables
 There will be four  deliverables for the project: